Are there any proven Alzheimer's prevention strategies?

 In addition, the Mediterranean diet has been associated with a reduced risk of dementia and Alzheimer's disease and, among those at risk of heart and other vascular diseases, improved cognition.
 The Mediterranean diet is rich in fruits, vegetables, legumes, whole grains and fish and uses olive oil as the primary cooking fat.

-Although more research is needed to definitively prove which Alzheimer's prevention strategies are effective, some possible strategies that promote good overall health include:
+While more research is needed to confirm specific Alzheimer's prevention strategies, here are some steps that promote good overall health:

-- Eating a balanced diet rich in vegetables, fruits and lean protein, particularly protein sources containing omega-3 fatty acids
+- Eat a balanced diet—such as the Mediterranean diet—that's rich in vegetables, fruits and lean protein, particularly protein sources containing omega-3 fatty acids

-- Using thinking (cognitive) skills, such as memory skills
+- Use thinking (cognitive) skills, such as memory skills

 - Preventing Alzheimer's disease: What do we know?
 National Institutes of Health. https://www.nia.nih.gov/alzheimers/publication/preventing-alzheimers-disease/introduction Accessed Jan.
 18, 2016.

 - Press D, et al. Prevention of dementia. http://www.uptodate.com/home.
 Accessed Jan.
 18, 2016.